Frederic-LM/VAT-it-UP/README.md

 # VAT Invoicing Dashboard

-A simple but powerful desktop utility for calculating VAT and summing up multiple items for invoicing or quoting.
+VAT it Up is a  simple but powerful desktop utility for calculating VAT and summing up multiple items for invoicing or quoting.
 Built with Python and `tkinter`.

 ---